 Scannell notes that even if a company isn't a retailer that deals directly with consumers, most now have some kind of e-commerce operations, which makes them a potential target for an attack.

 The new era of cybersecurity was a hot topic at the recent RSA tech security conference in San Francisco.
 Daniel Ives, an analyst for FBR Capital Markets, says many of the data security professionals in attendance said they are increasing security spending in light of recent high-profile data breaches.
-He predicts that data security spending could rise as much as 15 percent this year.
+He predicts that data security spending could rise as much as 15 percent this year, nearly double 2013's growth rate of 8 percent.

 Ives says that while retailers, financial and health care companies have the most to lose in the event of a cyberattack, any company that so much as uses mobile phones or puts customer data on their networks is also at risk.